What is an eVisa?

 If you have another physical document

 If you have Indefinite Leave to Enter or Indefinite Leave to Remain (also known as settlement) and you currently prove your rights through a different type of physical document, such as a wet-ink stamp in your passport or a vignette sticker, then you should make a ‘no time limit’ (NTL) application.
-If your NTL application is successful, you’ll get a BRP to prove your rights.
-You should carry your BRP, along with your passport, when travelling internationally.
-Once you have a BRP, you’ll be able to create a UKVI account to access your eVisa.
+If your NTL application is successful, you’ll get an eVisa and will be told how to access your eVisa in your decision email or letter.
+You can continue to prove your rights using your existing physical documents where they are permitted, while your no time limit (NTL) application is being considered and after it is decided.
+This includes for proving your immigration status, right to work or rent, or for travel to the UK.

 If you are settled in the UK and do not have a document to prove your right to stay in the UK